initmahesh/MLAI-community-labs/Class-Labs/Lab-0(Pre-requisites)/README.md

-# Welcome to Lab-0
+# Welcome to Lab-0 (Doing the Pre-requisites)

-## Here we will learn how to set up google colab.
-This will be a normal walk-through where we show you how to create a runtime, run code, upload files.
+## Here we will learn how to set up google colab and also how to get you OpenAI key.
+This will be a normal walk-through where we show you how to create a runtime, run code, upload files in colab and also get the key for OpenAI.

 ### Pre-requisites
 * Google account

 ### Creating a Runtime
-1. After Creating you notebook, you can select which runtime you want to connect to.
+1. After Creating/uploading your notebook, you can select which runtime you want to connect to.
 2. Click on this button to connect to a default RAM and CPU runtime.

    ![image](https://github.com/initmahesh/MLAI-community-labs/assets/72710483/f712c1e6-0507-4dd5-8475-b97ee7840471)